 How to Mail Holiday Cookies and Milk

-I’ve been shipping cookies in the mail for over 10 years at my bake shop, so I know a thing or two about how to successfully pack cookies for shipping.
+I’ve been shipping cookies in the mail for more than 10 years at my bake shop, so I know a thing or two about how to successfully pack cookies for shipping.
 And I will tell you that shipping cookies is an amazing homemade gift that is so thoughtful during the holiday season, and also incredibly easy!
 Plus, with Organic Valley’s shelf-stable milk, you can truly give someone the ultimate milk and cookies gift!

 Best Cookies to Ship